 As we approached the obstacle at hand, we ran into a couple of skiers headed down.
 We stopped and asked them how they managed to cross the bergschrund.
 According to them, they climbed up the Ingraham Direct and were descending the Fuhrer Finger.
 There were a few “pretty sketch” snowbridges, but nothing they felt was safe enough to climb.
 Out of a little bit of sheer badassery and a lot of sheer desperation, they jumped the bergschrund on their skis.
 They said they wouldn’t choose to climb up it, but it was only about 500 feet above and we could see for ourselves.
 We decided to see it for ourselves.

 We got closer and could see that it really was massive, cracking from one side of the mountain to the other.
-It is the exact point where the entire Nisqually glacier pulls away from the cap of the mountain.
+We were standing at the he exact point where the entire lower glacier pulls away from the cap of the mountain.
 There was one obvious floating snowbridge at maybe 60 or 70 degrees that looked super sketchy and did not fully connect to the upper glacier.
 It would involve some sporty moves and maybe a little jump to get across it.
 We could see a few wandering bootpacks hopelessly leading to nowhere.
 Andy was not ready to call it a day though, or maybe he just really didn’t want to descend the route, because he began to inspect the bottom of the bridge.
 We confirmed that it would definitely require some sporty ice climbing, with a failure resulting in a massive crevasse fall.
 A fall could also trigger ice to calve off, which could potentially lead to some pretty bad things.
 Falling was a non-option.

 With a lot of inspecting from above and below, Andy grabbed his two ice tools and slowly began leading the pitch.
 After a few easier moves, he was out of sight.
 A long pause, and a minute or two later, we could see his red helmet emerging as he pulled onto the upper glacier.
 He had made it!